AumPauskar/cs-notes/java.md

 # Java tutorial
 Java is a cross platform compiled language that uses jvm (java virtual machine) that can be used in any machine no matter the hardware or software, provided the machine supports jvm
+## FYI
+1. The object class is the root of all classes
 ## Hello world
 Code
 ```